 In August I had my sixth and final Chemo session and the various side

 effects have now mostly subsided.
 I feel also much better.
-I have now
+Since mid

-arrived in the 'control & maintenance' phase.
-Back being my happy
+2017, I have arrived in the 'control & maintenance' phase being back

 Being prepared to get my first Chemo immuno